Medicine Through TimeKey Facts

 AspectBlack Death 1348Great Plague 1665Change?

-Believed CausesMiasma, God, planets, humoursMiasma, God, planets, humoursNO CHANGE
+Believed CausesMiasma (bad air from rotting matter), God, planets, humoursMiasma, God, planets, humoursNO CHANGE

 TreatmentsBleeding, purging, theriac, prayerBleeding, purging, theriac, prayerNO CHANGE